About us

 Founder and CEO

-Katherine is a lawyer and non-profit executive with over 20 years of experience with democracy programs worldwide, working with election commissions, oversight bodies, anti-corruption commissions, tribunals, courts, and civil society in over 30 countries.
 She is a former diplomat with the New Zealand Ministry of Foreign Affairs and Trade, a special advisor to the Standing Committee on Election Law at the ABA, and a member of the Scientific Committee for the Global Network on Electoral Justice.
 She holds a master’s degree in law and bachelor’s degrees in law and philosophy from the University of Canterbury, and a diploma for graduates in international development from the University of London.
-She is admitted to the High Court of New Zealand.
+She is admitted as a barrister and solicitor to the High Court of New Zealand.

 Ellena plays the drums, rides a Triumph Bonneville motorcycle, and once had to sleep on the floor of a public toilet in a rural Indian train station.